Gitcat135/Chapter8_Assesment-Project/README.md

 # CHAPTER8_ASSESMENT-PROJECT

-## What i learned
+## What I learned

-- I learned how to use Forms
+- I learned how to use Forms.
-- I learned how Forms work
+- I learned how Forms work.
-- I learned how to make a PasswordField
+- I learned how to make a PasswordField.
+- I learned how to style forms.